dgcfung/blogger-2020/README.md

 ### MVP Goals

 The MVP goal of my site is to allow users to sign up & login.
 Once a user has created an account they will be able to create/edit/delete posts.
 The user will have a feed of other users posts.
 Furthermore, they will be able to comment on others posts in their feed.
+Other basic requirements include:

 - User Authentication
 - FULL Crud for users